dart-lang/language/working/0723-static-extensions/feature-specification.md

 reconstructed via inference in the manner described above if not provided explicitly (`E.name(arguments)`).

-References to ("tearoffs") of fully resolved constructors are treated as references to a static member as defined above.
+Tearoffs of fully resolved constructors are treated as tearoffs of a static member as defined above.
 If the extension (and hence the induced static member representing the constructor) is generic, then type arguments to the reference may be present coercing it from a generic member to a non-generic member in the usual manner.
 These type arguments may be taken from the original invocation if provided explicitly (`E<Types>.name`) or as reconstructed via inference in the manner described above if not provided explicitly (`E.name`).
 If the constructor is generic and no such coercion is present, then the reference evaluates to a reference to a generic static member as described above.

 ### Changelog